 9. Set up your mobile phone

 The three primary mobile networks in Ireland are Vodafone, Three and eir.
 Switching your phone to any of these networks should be relatively easy.
 If you can, just make sure your existing phone isn’t locked into a network.
 Otherwise, you may have to contact your current provider or sometimes even buy a new phone.

 You can choose to operate your mobile phone through pre-paid credit or a monthly bill.
 Every mobile operator has a wide range of plans on offer, so you’ll be able to find something that suits your needs.
 You can use Switcher.ie to compare your options.

 Irish and English are both official languages of Ireland.
 While Irish is taught in every school, English is most commonly spoken in Dublin.

 It’s also worth noting that local libraries and Meetup groups regularly organise language exchanges around the city.
-So, if you’re moving to Dublin, make sure to check them out.
 If you’re not a native English speaker, they offer a great way to meet locals and experience the culture.